InnuendoPi/Brautomat32/docs/en/Grundeinrichtung/ids.md

 ## Configure a Mash-Boil kettle

-First, the induction cooktop must be configured.
+Firstly, a hob must be configured.
+A GGM IDS induction hob is set up in this basic configuration.

 The first setting is the IDS type, where you can choose between GGM IDS1 and IDS2, Relay and webhook.
 Then, three control parameters need to be set:

 * White PIN [Relay] – Default: D7
 * Yellow PIN [Command] – Default: D6